shortmoose/toobig/README.md

 [![Releases](https://img.shields.io/github/release-pre/shortmoose/toobig.svg?sort=semver)](https://github.com/shortmoose/toobig/releases)
 [![LICENSE](https://img.shields.io/github/license/shortmoose/toobig.svg)](https://github.com/shortmoose/toobig/blob/master/LICENSE)

-TooBig was created from a need to manage largish files like photos, videos, and binaries.
+TooBig was created from a need to manage large files like photos, videos, and other files.
 Over the last number of years I have found it has worked wonderfully for managing my decades of family photos, but also for managing photo and video assets for development projects, and other uses here and there.

-The basics of what TooBig does is it converts a set of files into a set of refs and blobs.
+TooBig converts a set of files into a set of refs and blobs.
 A blob is the original file, but the name has been changed to the 64 character SHA-256 checksum of the contents of the file.
 A ref is a small file that has the same name and directory